wcmc-its/ReCiter-Publication-Manager/README.md

 yarn dev
 ```

-Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-You can start editing the page by modifying `pages/index.tsx`.
-The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.ts`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+Access the app at `http://localhost:5001` and start editing.
+API routes can be explored and modified as described.

-## Functionality
+# Functionality

-### Access
+## Access

-#### Populating users
+### Populating users

 Application users are stored in the `admin_users` table in ReCiterDB.
 There are two options for adding and updating users: